-I. Introduction (Chapter I)
+1. Introduction (Chapter 1)

-Chapter I of a Manuscript Dissertation Option is a little longer than a Traditional Dissertation
+Chapter 1 of a Manuscript Dissertation Option is a little longer than a Traditional Dissertation Chapter 1 (approximately 15-20 pages) includes the:

-Chapter I (approximately 15-20 pages) includes the:
+- a. significance of the research proposed - b. brief review of the literature - c. overall purpose of the body of work to be represented by the proposed set of manuscripts - d. table that outlines each chapter and associated aims - e. aims associated with each individual manuscript

-- a. significance of the research proposed - b. brief review of the literature - c. overall purpose of the body of work to be represented by the proposed set of manuscripts - d. table that outlines each chapter and associated aims - e. aims associated with each individual manuscript - f. overarching theoretical framework or conceptual basis for the entire body of proposed research - g. implications of the research for nursing science challenging part of Chapter 1 to write, but is a necessary expectation of the Manuscript Option Dissertation and the successful defense of a particular set of manuscripts.
+- f. overarching theoretical framework or conceptual basis for the entire body of proposed research - g. implications of the research for nursing science

 In particular, careful attention should be given to the overall goal and purpose of the Manuscript Option Dissertation and how the set of manuscripts work together to achieve this purpose, separate from how each manuscript addresses a specific aim of the Dissertation.
-This is often the most
+This is often the most challenging part of Chapter 1 to write, but is a necessary expectation of the Manuscript Option Dissertation and the successful defense of a particular set of manuscripts.